Recent Advancements in Machine Learning For Cybercrime Prediction

 These attacks typically involve gaining access to the victim's computer system through various methods, such as phishing emails, software vulnerabilities, or remote desktop connections.
 Once the attacker acquires access to the victim's system, they use specialized malware to encrypt the victim's files and demand payment in trade for the decryption key.
-The attackers typically demand payment in cryptocurrency, such as Bitcoin, to make it difficult to trace the transaction (\cite{mos2020growing}).
-The impact of ransomware attacks can be severe.
-They can cause data loss, system downtime, and financial losses.
-In some cases, ransomware attacks have disrupted critical infrastructure, such as hospitals, leading to significant disruption and risk to human life (\cite{rege2020ransomware}).
-Ransomware attacks are detected by analyzing network traffic, behavioral patterns, and system log datasets (\cite{chen2019automated}).
-When an attack is commencedMarkov model-based algorithms showed promising results in detecting these attacks as multiple states occur (\cite{hwang2020two}).
+The attackers typically demand payment in cryptocurrency, such as Bitcoin, to make it difficult to trace the transaction \cite{mos2020growing}.
+Ransomware attacks are detected by analyzing network traffic, behavioral patterns, and system log datasets \cite{chen2019automated}.
+When an attack is commencedMarkov model-based algorithms showed promising results in detecting these attacks as multiple states occur \cite{hwang2020two}.